California Psalms

 2

-4 Quiet, I will try to hear
+4 Falling still, I’ll try to hear

 whether there’s any easing in the piercing height of shoreline days